ait-moh/master-thesis/README.md

-# Master Thesis Project(Readme file in maintenance)
+# Master Thesis Project(README undergoing maintenance)

 A full-stack application featuring a **frontend UI** and a **backend API** for time-series forecasting and anomaly detection using LSTM models.